bisq-network/bisq2/network/src/main/java/network/misq/network/specification.md

 This node has not enabled the `ConfidentialMessageService` as it is not used as a user agent node but only for propagating data in the overlay network.

+## Threading model

+Threading is complex in the network layer as many parallel execution streams happen, and we deal with blocking IO.
+Javas non-blocking IO APIs do not support socks proxy which is required for Tor.

+### Server
+A node starts a `Server` instance with a blocking IO thread for accepting new sockets on the given port.
+Once a new socket is accepted it creates a new thread and call the socket handler (`Node`) in that thread context.
+The `Node` starts the `ConnectionHandshake` with a blocking read on the input stream of the socket.
+Once the request message has been read it writes (blocking) to the output stream the reply message and after that returns to the caller (`Node`).
+The `Node` creates an `InboundConnection` puts it into the concurrent map and creates a dispatcher thread to notify the listeners about the new connections.
+After that the thread execution is completed.

+We have this structure of threads:
+- `Server.listen`: Blocking IO thread listening for new sockets in a while loop
+    - `Server.acceptSocket`: Starts blocking `ConnectionHandshake` protocol, creates `InboundConnection` and creates a dispatcher thread for notifying listeners.
+      - `Node.dispatcher`: Thread for calling `onConnection` on listeners.

 Last update: 11.12.2021